← BB / INDEX

 SECTION

-Combat could have been the boring thing — server changes HP, client re-renders.
-Instead it emits a structured event stream: Hit, Crit, Miss, Fumble, Heal, each carrying target, magnitude, and timing.
-The client consumes this stream as an animation queue.
+Combat could have been a number change on the server and a re-render on the client.
+Instead the server emits a structured event stream — Hit, Crit, Miss, Fumble, Heal — each carrying target, magnitude, and timing, and the client plays it back as an animation queue.

 Crit → camera shake.
 Killing blow defers sprite destruction until anims drain.